 4. Show Her the Proper Way to Wipe / Clean Up

 Here’s the deal with little girls – teaching them how to wipe is essential.
-Since their bodies are designed so differently than a little boy’s, educating her on how to clean herself is going to start developing hygiene skills that she will practice for the rest of her life.
-After every time Lace would pee, I’d wipe for her, and show her the importance of wiping front to back.
+Since their bodies are designed so differently than a little boy’s, educating her on how to clean herself will start developing hygiene skills that she will practice for the rest of her life.
+After every time Lace would pee, I’d wipe for her and show her the importance of wiping front to back.
 Once I wiped for her, I’d let her have a turn so that she can get the hang of it herself.
 When it comes to poop, you can ask your little girl to lean forward (while she’s still sitting on the potty), and you wipe her from the back, and then let her have a chance to try it, too.
 And finally, of course, after flushing, hand-washing is essential!

 5. Overall, Be Consistent

 The main thing about potty training a girl is to be consistent.
 Trust me.
 I know it can be a frustrating process.
 She’s going to have accidents, meltdowns, and days where she refuses to go.
 And it might take way longer than just one weekend for her to understand the process – and if that’s the case, that’s okay, do it again the following weekend.

 Either way, give your little girl some credit – she is brilliant.
 And give her some extra patience – because this is like learning a new language for her.
 She will ultimately understand this – and once she does, she (and you) will feel empowered and accomplished.